kongou-ae/md-kumihan/README.md

 After running this command, `src/test.md` is converted to `pdf/test.pdf`.

+### param.json

+input the path of markdown which you'd like to change to pdf.

 ### css/pdf.css

 the stylesheet which is used to decorate the body of document.